0xs1/0xs1.github.io/_posts/2021-08-15-Lets 'Dive' into Docker.md

 sudo port install dive
 ```

-*There are some other ways to install this one, check out if you want : *
+Note: There are some other ways to install this one, check out if you want :
 https://github.com/wagoodman/dive

 ##### Dive usage :